OESO-SEMPIRE 17th World Conference | Esophagus 2026 | Versailles | June 14-17, 2026

 1. Does the side of mucosal entry affect POEM procedure outcomes? – Toshitaka Hoppo (USA)

-2. What is the true incidence of reflux after POEM & how can that be reduced? – Jean-Michel Gonzalez (France)
+2. What is the true incidence of reflux after POEM & how can that be reduced? – Mouen Khashab (USA)

 3. Does it matter whether full-thickness or circular muscle-only myotomy is performed for POEM? – Philip Chiu (Hong Kong)